grantsrb/supervised_gym/README.md

         the name of the class to use for the oracle. i.e. "GordonOracle" "optim_type": str
-        the name of the class to use for the optimizer. i.e. "Adam" "loss_fxn": str
+        the name of the class to use for the optimizer. i.e. "Adam" "factor": float
+        the factor to decrease the learning rate by. new_lr = factor*lr "patience": int
+        the number of epochs to wait for loss improvement before reducing the learing rate
+    "threshold": float
+        the threshold by which to determine if the training has plateaued. smaller threshold means smaller changes count as meaningful progress in the training.
+This is proportional to the size of the loss.
+        loss_to_beat = best_actual_loss*(1-threshold)
+        If loss_to_beat is further away from actual loss, then a learning rate change is more likely to occur.
+    "loss_fxn": str
         the name of the class to use for the loss function. i.e.
         "CrossEntropyLoss"